September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

 How Do I Ask for Help?
 Accessing Professional Help

-When it comes to mental health conditions, it’s not uncommon to seriously debate whether or not to seek out professional assistance, despite mental health services being a genuine form of medical treatment.
-You probably wouldn’t hesitate to schedule an appointment with your doctor for a source of chronic pain, yet the consistent emotional pain of suicidal ideation or self-harming behaviors can be just as damaging, but are often ignored.
+When it comes to mental health conditions, it’s not uncommon for people to go back and forth on whether or not to seek out professional assistance, despite mental health services being an important form of medical treatment.

 Asking for help with mental health challenges and conditions that are causing emotional distress is important.
 Steps to consider when asking for help include: